-The ACADEMY CLASSES is an additional option in the shape of four different week intensive courses taking place during CPH:DOX on fixed dates from March 25-29, 2019.
+The ACADEMY CLASSES is an additional option in the shape of four different week intensive courses taking place during CPH:DOX on fixed dates from March 23-27, 2020.
 If accepted into a class you will join an exclusive group of international students from various fields and institutions throughout four days.
 The classes consist of group discussions, exclusive sessions with directors visiting the festival and specially curated film screenings in the evening.
 In order to create a concentrated learning atmosphere based on exchange and participation, the ACADEMY CLASSES are limited to 15-35 participants per Class.
 Participating students are expected to attend all activities and to actively contribute to the course.
 In order to apply you will be asked to provide a motivational text.

-SCIENCE CLASS examines the representation, visualization and storytelling of scientific research and will be closely linked to the science-programme of CPH:DOX.
+Examines the representation, visualization and storytelling of scientific research and will be closely linked to the science-programme of CPH:DOX.
 How can complex knowledge be transformed into a narrative that is intelligible for a broader crowd through moving images?
 How can the documentary method in itself be seen as a sort of research?The goal of this class is to explore and develop new and ambitious methods for science films and hence also new ways of collaborations between filmmakers, artists and scientific researchers.
 Across scientific disciplines and academic background this course is for students who want to work with film in relation to scientific topics and methods.
 In the SCIENCE CLASS you will experience the best new science documentaries and get to know other students and researchers who work in between science and cinema..

 Note! students of the SCIENCE CLASS will have activities from Monday morning (March 25th) as they will join the “Science & Film”-sessions at the CPH:CONFERENCE.

-HYBRID CLASS examines the field between contemporary art / film and academic research, especially anthropology.
+Examines the field between contemporary art / film and academic research, especially anthropology.
 The class gives the participants a unique insight into how international directors and artists create their projects today, both theoretically and methodically.
 There will be an additional focus of the experimental form of documentary as an artistic practice that test the boundaries of filmic expressions of the real.
 The screenings will be closely linked to the section of experimental films in the overall programme of CPH:DOX: NEW:VISION.
 Here, artist’s films and new forms of video will be presented.